You can easily buy or DIY these macrame home decor ideas!

 To have a lamp gently illuminate your household through this craft provides a sense of utter serenity.
 This pendant is made out of biodegradable cotton yarn, matches any interior design scheme, and will truly provide some vintage charm to your home.

-Nineteenth-century British sailors who travelled to the New World popularised hammocks.
+Nineteenth-century British sailors who travelled to the New World popularised hammocks in the West.
 Still today on some ships, these act as beds!
-But you can bring this hanging hardware to your home to act either as a place to lie down and lounge on outside, or if you hang it with less tautness, it becomes a gorgeous swing chair.
+Today, you can bring this hanging hardware to your home to act either as a place to lie down and lounge on outside.
+Or, if you hang it with less tautness, it becomes a gorgeous swing chair.

 6. Wall Art